navamikairanda/phi_sft/README.md

 python generate_synthetic_sequence.py ${data_root}/synthetic ${sequence_name} render_surfaces
 ```

-Now, your data sequence is ready for running Φ-SfT, create an experiment configuration file in `{code_root}/phi_sft/config` and follow the instructions in the first section.
+Now that your data sequence is ready for running Φ-SfT, create an experiment configuration file in `{code_root}/phi_sft/config` and follow the instructions in the first section.

 ### Evaluation

-Run the following to evaluate the reconstructed surfaces of Φ-SfT againt ground-truth.
+Run the following to evaluate the reconstructed surfaces of Φ-SfT against ground-truth.
 This computes the chamfer distance for real data sequences and angular as well as 3D error for synthetic sequences.
 Additionally, it provides mesh and depth visualisations of reconstructed surfaces as in the paper.

 ```
 sequence_type=real